How can our country help refugees? Ethical, social and practical questions

 - Module 7: Right-wing populism – danger or enrichment for democracy?

-- Module 8: Should there be a fixed quota for the distribution of refugees within the EU?
+- Module 8: Should refugees be relocated within the EU?

-- Module 9: Should we help refugees locally rather than here?
+- Module 9: Should our country help refugees locally rather than here?

-- Module 10: What measures should we take to combat the causes of flight?
+- Module 10: What measures should our country take to combat the causes of flight?